swaroopar/inprogress-engineer/docs/bundlers/environment-variables.md

 # Environment Variables

-Environment variables are handled very differently in the frontend applications when compared to backend applications.
+Environment variables are handled very differently in the frontend applications when compared to server-side applications.
 The is mainly due to the fact that the frontend applications run on browser and on the browser there isn't concept of environment variables.

 ## Variables at Build Time

 One possibility is to set environment variables during the build time on the build machines.
-Then the bundler will already use this values and replace them in the the client files generated.
+Then the bundler will already use this values and replace them in the client bundles generated.

 :::danger
 The problem with this approach is that, if we plan to run the application on different environments,